tombomba/tombomba.github.io/_posts/2021-09-26-next-in-tiresome-discourse-the-power-and-problems-with-your-sexy-nun.md

 A dozen Catholics from a right-leaning fringe group made noise this Sunday afternoon.
 Right outside a movie theater.
 There were bagpipes, and a snare drum.
 One guy carried a megaphone.
 A sign read, "Why the endless insults to Jesus?"
 Another, "I'm Catholic.
 Stop attacking my faith."

 First, who cares?
-It was an insignificant rally, and quickly became [accidental publicity](https://twitter.com/TheNYFF/status/1442193742396465155) for the film.
+It was an insignificant rally, and quickly became [publicity](https://twitter.com/TheNYFF/status/1442193742396465155) for the film.
 Nobody blocked access to the venue.
 There wasn't any violence.
 (The middlebrows still appreciate peaceful protests, don't they?)
 Second, it's easy to [point and laugh](https://twitter.com/TomiLaffly/status/1442202169386536961), but not every spiritual person with a cardboard sign is a member of a hate group.
 They may sometimes have a point.

 If another prominent European director released a different movie treating Islam or Judaism as a cheap magic show, as a source of prurient interest, I imagine these same critics would demand retractions and apologies.
 They wouldn't hesitate to beat their own social media pulpits in self-righteous fury.
 But when it comes to Catholicism, there's no problem, right?